JobHunter AI Agent

 The Process:

-1. Defining the System Before Writing Code
+1. Defining the System

 Before touching implementation, I defined what this agent needed to do well.
 It had to be push-based, not pull-based: